JetBrains/Qodana/topics/cloud-api.md

 ## Prerequisites

-The public API requires an organization API token for authentication purposes.
+The Qodana Cloud API requires an organization API token for authentication purposes.

-Before using the public API, make sure that the following requirements were met:
+Before using the Qodana Cloud API, make sure that the following requirements were met:

 <list>
 <li>